ashley-hart/dpll-miniproject/code/README.md

    `user@System python3 parser.py dimacs_file.cnf verbose`

-   Updates to make this more user friendly will come soon.
+   IMPORTANT: As of June 26th, additional flags were added to improvw user-friendliness:

+      * -r --> shorthand for --recursive
+      * -u --> shorthand for --unit-prop
+      * -l --> shorthand for --lit_elim
+      * -d --> shorthand for --dpll
+      * -v --> shorthand for verbose

-### parse.py
+### Problem.py
-   Handles the file parsing.
-Called by the main method in solver.py.
+   Contains all data pertaining to the problem and handles file parsing upon initialization.
+More information to come.
+   This class replaces parser.py.

 ### recursive.py
    Implementation of a simple recursive SAT solver.

 ### unit_prop.py
-   Implementation of a SAT solver that uses unit propagation.
+   Implementation of a recursive SAT solver optimized with unit propagation.

 ---